-835 High Street considers those that will inhabit the space, which was the primary driver in the development of the design during the exploration stages.
+Located on the busy thoroughfare of High Street, Armadale, we approached the architectural language and its contribution to the streetscape with considered intention.
+835 High Street considers those that will inhabit the space, which ultimately formed the development of the design during the exploration stages.
 As with all our projects, we ensure that architecture is not a human gesture by ‘the architect’ but rather one that takes cues from the surrounding context – materialising through scale, rhythm, colour or proportion.

 Featuring an architectural language of its own, the building is shaped by a distinctive grid pattern.
 Every horizontal and vertical frame aligns perfectly from the outside over five levels, one atop the other in a linear pattern.
 The façades to the east and south are highly refined and detailed, while those to the north and west gradually step back, wrapping around and dissolving the form with the use of the framing.
-The effect is calmness through consistency, balance through repetition creating penthouse-like spaces across many floors.
+The effect is calmness through consistency, balance through repetition.

-This is a building that breathes.
+But this is a building that breathes too.
 The pinnacle is the soaring 13-metre void in the centre, clearing a vertical pathway for the private residential lobby.
 As each level recesses, the building is punctuated by clear glazing offering sweeping views across Armadale over the city skyline.
 In doing so, large terraces reveal gardens and open spaces to further soften the distinctive exterior.

-In a natural fit to defer to the rich fabric of surrounding art, Moda has commissioned internationally renowned artist and sculptor Anna-Wili Highfield to create a stunning four-metre-high welcome swallow, which will perch high in the sky on the façade, which Carr was integral in the selection of.
-This is coupled with a 12-metre-high feature piece ‘Bird’ that wraps elegantly into the interior lobby space.
+In a natural fit to defer to the rich fabric of surrounding art, internationally renowned artist and sculptor Anna-Wili Highfield has created a 12-metre-high feature piece ‘Bird’ that see tens of small swallows dotted up the walls of into the interior lobby space.
 The outcome is a dynamic, animated void, created by dancing with light and shadow play.

-The building’s architecture presents a rhythm in the streetscape, creating a sense of place and social awareness of good architecture and design.”
+The building’s architecture presents a rhythm in the streetscape, creating a sense of place and social awareness of enduring architecture and design.”